mirah/pindah/README.md

 tools are installed, place the SDK's <tt>platform-tools/</tt>
 directory on your $PATH as well.

-You'll also need [JRuby](http://jruby.org) installed with bin/ on your
+You'll also need [JRuby](http://jruby.org) version 1.6 or higher installed with bin/ on your $PATH.
-$PATH.
 If your gem and rake are not from from JRuby, prefix the gem and rake commands with jruby -S:

     $ gem install pindah